Who are you?

-We have pretty limited storage space, so can only accept small toys and books (we class “small” as toys that can fit on a shelf!).
+We have pretty limited storage space, so can only accept small toys, games and books (we class “small” as toys that can fit on a shelf!).
 We cannot take anything electrical (with a cable and plug).
 To organise a donation please visit our donate page here.

 How do you clean the toys?

 We won’t be using chemicals.
 We will be using a steam cleaner, soap, water, brushes and elbow grease (and/or the washing machine).

 Are you a toy shop we can visit?

 YES!
 Our dream has always been to open a friendly and accessible community toy shop with space to browse, hang out and play!
 We are based in a lovely bright upstairs room in Pippins Community Centre.
 There is plenty of parking at the centre and we are open Wednesday - Saturday 1-4pm.
 Find us.

 Yes!
 We can accept cash or card payments.